 Through this approach, the Sustainable Fisheries GIT plays a role in sustainable management and policy decisions for Chesapeake Bay fish populations, which support valuable recreational and commercial fisheries, and provide for natural ecosystem function.

 Institutions represented on the Sustainable Fisheries GIT include state management agencies, federal agencies, non-profits and academic institutions.
-Core members form an Executive Committee that meet once per month.
+Core members form an Executive Committee that meet quarterly.
 The full GIT membership meets in-person twice per year, typically June and December.